valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 Plugin categories denote a commonality between plugins.
 They can be applied to interfaces, so any plugin implementing this will belong to that category.
 When a plugin implements more than one interface with a category, it belongs to multiple categories.
-This can be used by the backend to create plugins that rely on other plugins to be configured and can be used by the frontend to search for plugins in a specific category.
+This can be used by the backend to create plugins that rely on other plugins to be configured, and can be used by the frontend to search for plugins in a specific category.

 A plugin implementing an interface annotated with `@PluginCategory` can be autowired into a `@PluginProperty` of the same type on a different plugin.